 Throughout the Middle Ages, women frequently turned to herbs like lemon balm, which was seen as a powerful cure for pain.
 It was thought to have a sedative effect on the nervous system.
 Women were also given canip and caraway seeds to help with pain.

 Early Greeks reportedly gave pregnant women a plant called motherwort to help with anxiety.
 By the 17th century, women frequently took medicine made from the plant to speed up the birthing process and ease period cramps.
 It is still used today to help with symptoms of menopause.

 Indigenous peoples of North America knew for centuries that black cohosh relieved pain and could be used as a mild sedative.
 The plant was eventually adopted into Western medicine.
 In 1876, Lydia Pinkham’s Vegetable Compound made of alcohol, liquorice, chamomile, pleurisy root, and black cohosh hit the apothecary shelves, and it’s been a popular treatment for menstrual cramps ever since.

-Today, women use a number of remedies to combat cramps including the obvious painkillers, exercise, hot water bottles, as well as newer solutions like LOLA’s new essential oil blend and daily supplement.
+Today, women use a number of remedies to combat cramps including the obvious painkillers, exercise, hot water bottles, as well as newer solutions like LOLA’s new essential oil blend for cramps and period cramps medicine daily supplement.

 Shop our whole organic line of period products.